 Tallet Subuh (a morning visit)

-A morning all-purpose program that discusses issues of concern to the general public through daily field interviews, live interviews, and call-ins.
+A morning open program discusses issues of concern to the general public through daily field interviews, live interviews, and call-ins.
 The program includes a reading of the most important news in the local press and a review of a number of important articles.

 A critical look at the media scene in Jordan, Lebanon, Syria, Egypt and Palestine; the program, which is broadcast and distributed to local editors, attempts to critique the level of adherence of journalists to media ethics and guidelines.